netdata/netdata/web/gui/README.md

 ## Customizing the standard dashboard

 Netdata stores information about individual charts in the `dashboard_info.js` file.
-This file includes section and subsection headings, descriptions, colors, titles, tooltips, and other information that's rendered on the dashboard.
+This file includes section and subsection headings, descriptions, colors, titles, tooltips, and other information for Netdata to render on the dashboard.

 For example, here is how `dashboard_info.js` defines the **System Overview** section.

 ```
 netdataDashboard.menu = {
  'system': {
  title: 'System Overview',
  icon: '<i class="fas fa-bookmark"></i>',
  info: 'Overview of the key system metrics.'
  },
 ```

 If you want to customize this information, you should avoid editing `dashboard_info.js` directly.
 These changes are not persistent; Netdata will overwrite the file when it's updated.
 Instead, you should create a new file with your customizations.

 We created an example file at [`dashboard_info_custom_example.js`](dashboard_info_custom_example.js).
 You can copy this to a new file with a name of your choice in the `web/` directory.
-This directory changes based on your operating system and installation method, but on Linux systems is most often found at `/usr/share/netdata/web/`.
+This directory changes based on your operating system and installation method.
+If you're on a Linux system, it should be at `/usr/share/netdata/web/`.

 ```
 cd /usr/share/netdata/web/